Start! Festival: 2009

 The festival took place from 4 – 6 June and featured 100 bands selected among more than 1,200 applicant bands.
 Participating acts included Phil Shivers, Mislyd, Coco Moon and Ginger Ninja.
 Of established names, Johnny Deluxe, Mani Spinx and Mike Sheridan.

 2010

-The festival took place from 10–13 June and included 100 bands which had been selected from more than 1,200 bands through an internet-based selection process.
+The festival took place from 10 to 13 June and included 100 bands which had been selected from more than 1,200 bands through an internet-based selection process.

 The festival opened on 10 June with Striving Vines and closed at 3 am on 13 June with Egger & Stunn.
 Some of the bands had already experienced airplay on Danish radio;including The Floor Is Made Of Lava, Alcoholic Faith Mission, Stoffer og Maskinen and The Wong Boys—while others are still fairly unknown.